angular/angular.io/README.md

 1. cd into root directory `Angular.io/`

-1. install local packages by running `npm install`
+1. install the *all-docs* local packages by running `npm install`
+> If running node v.5+, you probably must rebuild `node-sass` in a separate step: `npm rebuild node-sass`

+1. See [below](#code-sample-development) for code sample development preparation.

 ## Content Development
 All documentation content is written in Jade which has [its own syntax](http://jade-lang.com/reference/).